Post

 ๐Ÿ’ก Show Answer

-Q3: How does adding a constant \( a \) to a random variable affect its variance?
+Q3: If you add a constant \( a \) to every value of a random variable, how does it affect the variance?

 ๐Ÿ’ก Show Answer